OligoCodes/Oligo-MD/README.md

 # Oligo-MD
-⚡A powerful WhatsApp Multi-Device bot built with 💚 by Joseph Bonsu style.
+⚡A powerful WhatsApp Multi-Device bot built with 💚 by Joseph Bonsu from Ghana 🇬🇭.
 Connect 🔗, control 🛰, and automate 🔧 WhatsApp like never before!

 ## 🔧 Features
 - 💬 Send and receive WhatsApp messages